 - Outliers can throw off the slope and lead to skewed predictions

-Sometimes the best way to see what’s happening is to smooth things out.
+Sometimes the best method to forecast is to smooth data out.
 That’s exactly what moving averages do.

 Instead of reacting to every twist and turn in your sales numbers, this method looks at a set period, say, the last 3 or 6 months, and averages it out.
 The goal is to spot short-term trends without getting distracted by every bump in the road.